Women's Challenge Cup

 The Women's Challenge Cup is a rugby league knockout competition organised by the Rugby Football League.
 The competition started in 2012.

 History

 2012–2016: Foundations

-The Women's Challenge Cup was set up in 2012 to run alongside the men's competition to give women's rugby teams more competitive games and to give the sport a bigger profile by attaching it to the Challenge Cup.
+The Rugby Football League's Women's Challenge Cup was set up in 2012 (Note: The Women's Amateur Rugby League Association also ran a Women's Challenge Cup.
+The first final was played in January 1989, and after 2012 it continued to run alongside the RFL's cup competition until the Women's Winter League was discontinued in 2026.) to run alongside the men's competition to give women's rugby teams more competitive games and to give the sport a bigger profile by attaching it to the Challenge Cup.
 Most teams in the first few years were community clubs and had no links to professional men's clubs.
 In 2014 the RFL set up an amateur league for the women's game, to help more women's teams get regular game time.

 2017–2020: Exposure

 In 2018 the competition started to receive a much higher profile, with the final being broadcast live on the BBC Sport website.
 In 2019 bookmakers Coral agreed to sponsor the competition – in addition to their sponsorship of the men's Challenge Cup – and it was also announced that the final of the 2019 Cup would be played as part of a triple-header with the semi-finals of the men's 2019 Challenge Cup at the University of Bolton Stadium on 27 July 2019.
 The 2019 competition also saw the introduction of a new trophy commissioned by the RFL.
 In 2020, the competition was suspended after the first round and later cancelled due to the COVID-19 pandemic.